 If you want to make sure that your grill is always clean and ready for use, it will be important to invest in a really good quality grilling brush.

-This may sound like an unnecessary expense but the truth of the matter is if you have any leftover food on there.
+This may sound like an unnecessary expense but the truth of the matter is a grill brush will help you baste your meats evenly.

 Read also: How To Clean A Flat Top Grill